Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 What kind of touch is legally permitted during a journey?

-What to Expect from a Journey
+What to Expect from a Psilocybin Journey

-What does the psilocybin journey feel like?
+What does a psilocybin journey feel like?

 How does psilocybin affect the brain and body?

-Psilocybin interacts with serotonin receptors and can:
+Psilocybin works on serotonin receptors and can:

-Reduce activity in the Default Mode Network, linked to ego and self-referencing
+Reduce activity in the Default Mode Network (linked to ego and self-referencing)

 Navigating Challenging Moments